Architecture Decisions: Documentation Governance

 A specialized domain, no playbook, and a tight timeline.

-I immersed myself in the domain fast: reviewing existing session recordings, conducting desk research, and embedding directly into customer discovery to observe real workflows and ask behavioral follow-ups.
+So, I immersed myself in the domain fast: reviewing existing session recordings, conducting desk research, and embedding directly into customer discovery to observe real workflows and ask behavioral follow-ups.

 What the research revealed: